A strong sense of community is one of the driving traits that brings Sussex residents together, and now it's time to widen the net.

 Professionally, I am the most proud of the park re-development that I was part of while working for the Village of Elm Grove.
 This was a major project to reconstruct the Elm Grove Village Park for flood management, and I was involved with planning and the construction.
 The park is now unofficially called the “Jewel of Elm Grove," so it is very rewarding.
-I am excited that we are planning exciting improvements for the Sussex Village Park.
+I am excited that we are planning for the Sussex Village Park.

 Who is most influential in your life?

 My husband, Mike.
 He is very supportive, encouraging and thoughtful with all aspects of my life including my career.
 Anytime I need advice, Mike is the first person I turn to.